moj-analytical-services/rpackage_training/README.md

 mark followed by a space `#' `.
 Comments can then be labeled with a tag which is a string starting with @ e.g. `@title' would be the tag for the help file's title.

-A set of roxygen comments for function two are given below.
+A set of roxygen comments for the assemble crime data function is given below.

 ```
 #' @title Assemble Crime Data